VirgoCX Design System

 This difference can have serious consequences.
 A color vision–deficient trader may misread a chart—such as mistaking a bearish trend for a bullish one—leading to costly, poorly timed trades.
 In a market like crypto, which moves rapidly and never sleeps, even a few seconds of hesitation or misinterpretation can create a significant disadvantage.

 In my competitor analysis of Binance, I noted that their recent UI Refined update introduced improvements such as enhanced typography, dark mode, and customizable layout widgets, all of which support better readability and usability.
 They also included features addressing color vision deficiencies, an important consideration in trading platforms where red and green play a critical role.
 However, I found no clear evidence of full WCAG compliance, such as robust keyboard-only navigation or detailed accessibility support for screen readers.
-Drawing from these observations, I prioritized accessibility in the VirgoCX design system by focusing on readability (through font size and contrast), responsive design, and consideration of color vision deficiency modes —helping to fill these gaps and future-proof the product for a diverse range of users.

 Accessibility Consideration/Improvements